Biosphere 2

 Biosphere 2 was only used twice for its original intended purposes as a closed-system experiment: once from 1991 to 1993, and the second time from March to September 1994.
 Both attempts ran into problems including low amounts of food and oxygen, die-offs of many animals and plants included in the experiment (though this was anticipated since the project used a strategy of deliberately "species-packing" anticipating losses as the biomes developed), group dynamic tensions among the resident crew, outside politics, and a power struggle over management and direction of the project.
-Nevertheless, the closure experiments set world records in closed ecological systems, agricultural production, health improvements with the high nutrient and low caloric diet the crew followed, and insights into the self-organization of complex biomic systems and atmospheric dynamics.
-The second closure experiment achieved total food sufficiency and did not require injection of oxygen.
+The second closure experiment achieved total food sufficiency and did not require injection of oxygen before the experiment ended early.

 In June 1994, during the middle of the second experiment, the managing company, Space Biosphere Ventures, was dissolved, and the facility was left in limbo.
 Columbia University assumed management of the facility in 1995 and used it to run experiments until 2003.
 It then appeared to be in danger of being demolished to make way for housing and retail stores, but was taken over for research by the University of Arizona in 2007.
 The University of Arizona took full ownership of the structure in 2011.
+Research continues at the facility while also being a place that is open to the public.

+Biosphere 2 is one of two enclosed artificial ecosystems in the Americas that are open to the public, the other being the Montreal Biodome.